We as Americans are the most generous people on Earth. That’s not just an opinion — it’s a fact!

 Back in 1993, Clark began volunteering with Atlanta Habitat and found he loved it.
 Three years later, he started sponsoring homes.
-Today, he’s built 74 homes in total.
+Today, he’s built 74 homes in total, going on 75.
 Sixty-five of those homes are in metro Atlanta.
 The remainder of the homes Clark has sponsored and helped build are in Tulsa, Oklahoma.

-Meanwhile, each Christmas marks the annual Clark’s Christmas Kids toy drive event, which will enter its 28th year in 2018.
-This past year saw Clark team up with his listeners to provide gifts for every single one of the 9,100 children in foster care in the state of Georgia.
+Meanwhile, each Christmas marks the annual Clark’s Christmas Kids toy drive event, which will enter its 29th year in 2019.

 In Clark’s estimation, bringing them and letting them get involved — rather than sit behind a keyboard and donating money — teaches kids that life is more than just about them.
 It teaches them that they are there to serve others.

 Many organizations help create this tangible experience for kids so they see the direct effects of charitable giving.
 Forbes has a list of charitable organizations that can directly engage your child in this way, including Watsi.org, Oxfam Unwrapped America and the David Sheldrick Wildlife Trust.